7empestGit/lumberjack-bot-telegram/README.md

 # lumberjack-bot-telegram

 ## Overview
-`lumberjack-bot-telegram` is a Python-based bot designed to automate the process of cutting trees in the Lumberjack game on Telegram.
+A Python-based bot designed to automate playing "Lumberjack" game on Telegram.
 The bot uses image processing to detect branches and keyboard inputs to control the character's actions.

 You can play the Lumberjack game on Telegram at [https://t.me/gamebot](https://t.me/gamebot).